BhuiyanSaif18/Personal-Website/content/authors/admin/_index.md

   url: https://www.selise.ch

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include blockchain technologies, cloud computing and distributed networking.
+bio: My research interests include blockchain technologies and cloud computing.

 # Interests to show in About widget
 interests:
 - Cloud Computing
+- Backend Developement
-- Distributed System
+- Full-stack Developement
 - Blockchain Technologies
-- Machine Learning

 # Education to show in About widget
 education: